modal-labs/pytest-markdown-docs/README.md

 ### Compatibility with Material for MkDocs

-Materials for mkdocs is not compatible with the default syntax.
+Material for Mkdocs is not compatible with the default syntax.

 But if the extension `pymdownx.superfences` is configured for mkdocs, the brace format can be used:
 ````markdown